-We’ve written at length about how much it costs to develop an app, and in it, we touch upon the factors that impact the costs of mobile app development such as:
+We’ve written at length about how much it costs to develop an app, and frequently, we touch upon the factors that impact the costs of mobile app development such as:

 There is a wide range of things you should be thinking about when you are budgeting for your mobile app that is instrumental for sustainable, long-term success.
 This post will break down the costs associated with app development that you should not be overlooking.